- The How to Value Stocks Series

 Earnings visibility is analyzed in much the same way.

 Below are the risk points to use in the model.

 - For an average company, you will want to assign a value of 1.

 - For a market leader, select a number less than 1.
 If you believe a market leader deserves a 10% premium, then use a value of 0.9.
 If a 15% premium is deserved, then 0.85 is the number to use.

 - For a market lagger, select a number greater than 1.
 Poor companies should be discounted.
-A 20% discount requirement means a value of 1.2 will be used.
+A 20% discount means a value of 1.2 will be used.
 Use 1.1 to penalize a stock by 10%.

 Qualitative Aspects of the Absolute PE Value Model

-Before moving onto examples of how this model is used, a couple of points made in the book should be considered.
+Before moving onto examples of how this model is used, a couple of points made in the book should be discussed.